Big Ten Conference football individual awards

 Coaches and media of the Big Ten Conference award the following individual honors at the end of each football season.
 In addition, the Chicago Tribune awards the Chicago Tribune Silver Football to the most valuable football player of the conference.

 General

 Player of the Year

-Sanctioned by AP and UPI; replaced with separate offensive and defensive selections in 1990.
+Sanctioned by Associated Press (AP) and United Press International (UPI); replaced with separate offensive and defensive selections in 1990.